 Every University and College of Higher Education is responsible for ensuring that appropriate standards are achieved and a good quality education is being offered.
-Here at University Centre at Blackburn College, we take this responsibility extremely seriously.
+Here at Blackburn University Centre, we take this responsibility extremely seriously.

 The body that safeguards the public interest in sound standards of higher education qualifications is the QAA (the Quality Assurance Agency for Higher Education).
 They do this by working with higher education institutions to define academic standards and quality, and by carrying out and publishing reviews against these standards.

-In addition to the QAA, all our courses are validated by well-respected institutions such as Lancaster University, University of Central Lancashire and the University of South Wales and University of Cumbria Our validation/approval process is rigorous and we regularly review our courses to ensure that we’re constantly offering courses that meet your needs.
+In addition to the QAA, all our courses are validated by well-respected institutions such as Lancaster University, University of Central Lancashire and the University of South Wales.
+Our validation/approval process is rigorous and we regularly review our courses to ensure that we’re constantly offering courses that meet your needs.

 There are also internal systems in place to ensure each course is providing a great experience to you, the student.
 This, in conjunction with the mature relationship with have with our partner universities, means you can be sure in the quality of the course you’re taking part in.